-- (1) Any person guilty of an offence of personation shall be liable to imprisonment for a period not exceeding three years. - (2) Any person guilty of a corrupt practice other than personation shall be liable to a fine not exceeding two thousand dollars or to imprisonment for a period not exceeding one year or to both such fine and such imprisonment. - (3) Any person convicted of a corrupt practice by the High Court may, in addition to any other punishment, be declared to be incapable, for a period not exceeding five years from the date of his conviction, of- - (a) being registered as a voter or voting at an election; or - (b) filling a public office, other than a public office the tenure of which is regulated exclusively by or in terms of the Constitution, and, if he holds any such office, the High Court may declare that that office shall be vacated by him as from the date of his conviction.
+102. (1) Any person guilty of the offence of personation shall Penalties for corrupt be liable to imprisonment for a period not exceeding three years. practices.

+- (2) Any person guilty of a corrupt practice other than personation shall be liable to a fine not exceeding two thousand dollars or to imprisonment for a period not exceeding one year or to both such fine and such imprisonment. - (3) Any person convicted of a corrupt practice by the High Court may, in addition to any other punishment, be declared to be incapable, for a period not exceeding five years from the date of his conviction, of--- - (a) being registered as a voter or of voting at an election; or - (b) filling a public office, other than a public office the tenure of which is regulated exclusively by or in terms of the Constitution and, if he holds any such office, the High Court may declare that that office shall be vacated by him as from the said date.

-PART XXI
+PART XX